precog/client-libraries/doc/src/visualization-api.v1.rst

 ReportGrid.barChart
 ===================

+The ReportGrid.barChart method is used to render both basic and stacked bar charts.
+For each position along the X axis you may render one or more bars where a bar corresponds to a single property or property value, and the rendered bars for different properties can either share the same y-axis, or use independent y-axes.

 ``ReportGrid.barChart(selector el, parameters object) void``

-Conforming the queried data, for each tick in the X axis might exist one or more bar.
-The bars can belong to the same Y axis or to different ones.
-If they belong to the same Y axis the data can be segmented to produce several bars.
-The bars segmented on the same Y axis can be stacked or not.
+Valid fields for the "options" object are listed below.

 **options:**

-``barpadding`` : float
+barpadding : float
-	Padding distance in pixel between groups of bars for the same X tick.
+	Padding distance in pixel between groups of bars for the same X tick. barpaddingaxis : float
-``barpaddingaxis`` : float
-	Padding distance in pixel between bars when grouped on different Y axis.
+	Padding distance in pixel between bars when grouped on different Y axis. barpaddingdatapoint : float
-``barpaddingdatapoint`` : float
-	Padding distance in pixel between bars when lined horizontally.
-``effect`` : string ("noeffect", "gradient", "gradient-{value}")
+	Padding distance in pixel between bars when lined horizontally. effect : string ("noeffect", "gradient", "gradient-{value}")
 	The effect to apply to the bars.
-	 * ``noeffect`` :
+	 * noeffect :
 		simply uses a solid fill color
-	 * ``gradient`` :
+	 * gradient :
 	 	applies a gradient
-	 * ``gradient-{value}`` :
+	 * gradient-{value} :
 	 	applies a gradient from the color in the stylesheet darkened or lightned by the value.
-If the value is 1.0 there will be no gradient at all, use bigger or lower values to make the gradient lighter or darker.
+If the value is 1.0 there will be no gradient at all; use bigger or lower values to make the gradient lighter or darker. stacked : bool
-``stacked`` : bool
 	Determines if the bars are stacked on top of each other or lined horizontally.

 .. include:: visualization-api-v1-options-cartesian.txt